reddxae/unrestrict/README_en.md

 Now expand <ins>*Basic Routing*</ins> subsection, click in a Block IPs field, and select `Private IP` from the dropdown menu.
 This way, we prevent pinging for all local addresses within the server's network.
 This comes in handy if you decide to share access to your VPN with someone else.
 In freshly installed versions of 3x-ui this blocking is set by default, in this case you don't need to change anything manually.

-<ins>*Log:*</ins>
-If logging is not needed, disable it as it adds extra load to the server.
-Set none for all items.
+<ins>*Log:*</ins> if logging is not needed, disable it as it adds extra load to the server.
+Set none/Empty for all items.

 <ins>*Protection Shield:*</ins> disable all items.
 *Save changes by clicking Save and Restart Xray buttons.*